Aveyond: Plot

 This final game in the series was released on December 21, 2010.
-Mel has been living Harakauna for the last year after discovering that she had magic when she is finally found by the darklings that now know that she is the prophesied one.
-Before they can take her, she is rescued by Edward and two scholars from a land far away.
-(A land that hasn't been in the Aveyond series seen since Rhens quest).
-They offer her magical training at their academy but she only agrees to go if Edward will train with her.
-After arriving in Veldarah, she eventually accepts her magic and starts to love it.
-It all goes well until the attack.
-They came for her, but almost no one believes her.
-One unnamed professor wants to meet with her in a lone cabin far out in the woods, and Mel decides to check it out.
-When it is, unsurprisingly, a trap she is captured by her former nemesis, the former vampire lord.
-This game differs from the others in that there are two different parties, Mel's and Stella's.
-Players swap between them, but they never meet and merge.
-Players therefore have two completely different inventories.
+Mel has been living in Harakauna for the past year after discovering that she can use magic.
+She is found by the darklings that now know that she is the prophesied one.
+Before they can take her, she is rescued by Edward and two scholars from the Arishta Isles (a land that hasn't been seen in the Aveyond series since Rhen’s Quest).
+They offer her magical training at their academy, but she only agrees to go if Edward will train with her.
+After begrudgingly enrolling in Shadwood Academy in Veldarah, she learns to love her magic and the sense of freedom it gives her.